The Tall Ships Regatta Lands in North America

 Every year Sail Training International hosts "Tall Ship" regattas and races around the world.

 More often than not, these races and regattas take place in and around Europe.
-This year, however, the behemoth ships make their way across the Atlantic to join forces with Tall Ships America for an epic showing of the world’s most beautiful sail ships in the Rendez-Vous 2017 Tall Ships Regatta.
+This year, however, the behemoth ships make their way across the Atlantic to join forces with Tall Ships America for an epic showing of the world’s most beautiful sailing ships in the Rendez-Vous 2017 Tall Ships Regatta.

 The near 40-ship regatta makes a 10,000 nautical mile trek across the Atlantic and competes in five different races to six international ports.
 Between races and days at sea, they dock at select ports to rest and provide education and entertainment for spectators who travel hundreds of miles to visit.